yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 __Quick Start__:  If you are already familiar with dependency injection and are more interested in the syntax than anything else, you might want to start by looking over the <a href="#cheatsheet">cheatsheet</a> at the bottom of this page, which shows a bunch of typical example cases of usage.
+You may also be interested in reading some of the Unit tests (see `Zenject/OptionalExtras/UnitTests` directory)

 ## Table Of Contents